ChrisBoomhower/TheBronxHousingCosts/Paper/TheBronxHousingCosts_Paper.md

 ![](TheBronxHousingCosts_Paper_files/figure-html/unnamed-chunk-3-1.png)<!-- -->![](TheBronxHousingCosts_Paper_files/figure-html/unnamed-chunk-3-2.png)<!-- -->

 # Future activities
 ### We learned that setting the same local directory path on each team members PC is important for sharing code.
-We didn’t do this and had trouble running the code pulled from git hub locally without tweaks to directory paths.
+We didn’t do this and had trouble running the code pulled from GitHub locally without tweaks to directory paths.
 We also discovered that Rmarkdown resets the working directory between each code chunk.
 We attempted to set a global directory but could not determine correct syntax.
 In the interest of time, we chose the brute force method of specifying the working directory in each code chunk.